PKWare: Acquisitions

 On May 13, 2020, Thompson Street Capital Partners acquired PKWARE for an undisclosed sum.
 Under Thompson Street, PKWARE acquired Dataguise on November 10, 2020, for their sensitive information detection technologies ("data discovery").

 Products

 In addition to its data compression and encryption products, PKWARE continues to maintain the ZIP file format standard in the public domain.
-The company publishes an Application Note on the ZIP file format, providing developers a general description and technical details of the ZIP file storage specification.
+The company publishes an Application Note on the ZIP file format, providing developers with a general description and technical details of the ZIP file storage specification.
 This Application Note ensures continued interoperability of the ZIP file format for all users.

 Patents

-Phil Katz was granted a patent in September 1991, for his efficient search functions used in the PKZIP compression process.
+Phil Katz was granted a patent in September 1991, for the search functions used in the PKZIP compression process.

 In 2001 and 2005, PKWARE was awarded patents for patching technology used within PKZIP products.
-In 2005, PKWARE was granted a patent for methods used to manage .ZIP files within the Windows file manager and Outlook.
-In total PKWARE holds four patents, has over fourteen pending patents and, as of May 2020, is referenced in over two hundred patents.
+Also in 2005, PKWARE was granted a patent for methods used to manage .ZIP files within the Windows file manager and Outlook.

+In total, PKWARE holds four patents, has over fourteen pending patents and, as of May 2020, is referenced in over two hundred patents.